What Active Super’s greenwashing case can teach fund managers

 Earlier this month, John Moutsopoulos, partner at Mills Oakley, similarly warned that good intentions or honest mistakes won’t protect funds from greenwashing claims.

-He noted at the time that ASIC’s rigorous examination of a wide range of sustainability claims and plans to further investigate vague terms, investment screens, and net zero statements, puts the regulator on a potential collision course with many super funds and fund managers who currently have or intend to have a public-facing sustainability profile.
+He said at the time that ASIC’s rigorous examination of a wide range of sustainability claims and plans to further investigate vague terms, investment screens, and net-zero statements, puts the regulator on a potential collision course with many super funds and fund managers that currently have or intend to have a public-facing sustainability profile.

 In the 15 months leading up to 30 June 2023, ASIC made nearly 50 regulatory interventions targeting greenwashing, resulting in over $123,000 in infringement notice payments.